Drogheda Lightning: 2013 season

-Coming off the team's triumphant 2012 season in the DV8's, the team stepped up to the new IAFL-1, an 11-per-team league.

-The new season started rather favourably with a draw against Tullamore Phoenix and a comprehensive victory against the Mullingar Minotaurs.
+Coming off the team's winning 2012 season in the DV8's, the team stepped up to the new IAFL-1, an 11-per-team league.
+The new season started with a draw against Tullamore Phoenix and a victory against the Mullingar Minotaurs.
 However, as summertime rolled in, the team began a losing streak that inevitably progressed right until the end of the season, meaning the team finished the season at the bottom of the IAFL-1, tied on points with the Minotaurs.